-“What!”
-I had definitely not said what he was expecting.
-He thought I had only chosen exile to live.
+I must have caught him off guard.
+Maybe he thought I had only chosen exile to live.
 He didn’t realize I had chosen it because I was too prideful to be killed in front of a crowd.
 He didn’t understand that now that I was given my honor back I had to fulfill the duty given to me by the people of the city.
 I looked at the flower I was still holding in my hand.
 Bryan’s farewell.

 “I have to.
 They gave me back my honor and entrusted me with leaving the city to see if there was anything past the radiation.
 You can stay here.
 This isn’t your task.
 I would understand if you stayed.
 I just hope the people in the wall will help me figure out the best direction to go when I leave and teach me the skills I need to be able to figure out where to go.
 That is all I ask of the people in the wall.”
 The daisy in my hands was my promise.
 I would do my best to find a place of freedom for the people of this city.